atomix/atomix/README.md

 }
 ```

 Obviously URI parameters are limiting in type.
-The CopyCat URI injector supports
+The Copycat URI injector supports
 complex types via a `Registry` instance.
 Registry lookups can be performed by
 prefixing `@UriQueryParam` names with the `$` prefix.